BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Performance.md

 (this is like a state machine).

-an example of a "scribble" protocol defintion
+an example of a "scribble" protocol definition

 ```scribble
 module scribble.example.Purchasing;